 • Don’t forget your passport for border crossings and quick-dry clothing

-Staying on the Brazil side in Foz do Iguaçu has several advantages.
+Staying on the Brazil side of Iguazu Falls in Foz do Iguaçu has several advantages.
 The city has better infrastructure with more hotel options across all budget ranges, from backpacker hostels to luxury resorts.
 From here you have easy access to the airport, as well as plenty of restaurants and nightlife.
 Personally, I started on the Brazil side as I flew in from Rio de Janeiro.

 Meanwhile, Puerto Iguazú on the Argentina side is a much smaller city with charming local restaurants and a laid-back vibe.
 Your accommodation here can be right within the national park boundaries.
 If you’re continuing your journey to Buenos Aires by bus, like I was, this side makes more sense.